Join us for WETL and CoSN's third annual CTO Clinic as part of Brainstorm!

 Educators and policymakers are increasingly realizing the potential in using student data to make informed decisions.
 But even with all that potential, balancing technology advances with the need to protect student privacy and data is a major challenge.
 CoSN's Protecting Privacy in Connected Learning initiative is here to help inform your efforts.

-CoSN and the and the Data Quality Campaign (DQC), along with 32 leading national education organizations, released 10 principles for protecting and guiding the use of the personal information of America’s students.
+CoSN and the Data Quality Campaign (DQC), along with 32 leading national education organizations, released 10 principles for protecting and guiding the use of the personal information of America’s students.
 This announcement marks a historic, first-ever effort by major national education associations to articulate commonly held principles around the use and safeguarding of student data.
 DQC and CoSN will continue to encourage organizations to sign on to the principles.

 To view and learn more about the principles, please visit the website.

 The Protecting Privacy in Connected Learning toolkit is an in-depth, step-by-step guide to navigating four major federal laws: the Family Education Rights and Privacy Act (FERPA); Children’s Online Privacy Protection Act (COPPA); Health Insurance Portability & Accountability Act (HIPAA); Protecting Pupil Rights Amendment (PPRA); and related privacy issues.

 The toolkit is organized in the form of a decision tree and addresses FERPA and COPPA compliance issues as well as smart suggested practices that reach beyond compliance; it also includes definitions, checklists, examples, and key questions to ask.